MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/network-atc-faq.md

 ### Live Migrations
 **Does Network ATC manage live migrations?**

 From the version 22H2, Network ATC does indeed manage Live Migrations.
-Network ATC manages a whole range of properties for Live Migrations, like live migration network selection, number of concurrent VM migrations, SMB bandwidth limit.
+Network ATC manages a whole range of properties for Live Migrations.
+Live Migration properties managed by Network ATC include live migration network selection, number of concurrent VM migrations, SMB bandwidth limit.

 **How do I pass an override to customize live migration settings?**